 - You must be 62 or older (60 if they are deceased).

-That’s pretty much it — but if we stop there, we’re only telling part of the story about how Social Security and divorce cases work.
+That’s pretty much it — but if we stop there, we’re only telling part of the story about how Social Security divorced spouse benefits work.
 Let’s take a closer look.

-How Social Security and Divorce Cases Work, Depending on Your Circumstances
+How Social Security Divorced Spouse Benefits Work, Depending on Your Circumstances

 The spousal benefit rules for married individuals require the higher earning spouse to file first before a spousal benefit can be paid to a lower earning spouse.